rovitotv/qualia_insights_accouting/README.md

 it imports the CSV files and puts categories on everything.
 The system is not perfect so feel free to modify for your needs.

-QIA is based on Python running on the Raspberry PI.
+QIA is based on Python it runs on Raspberry Pi, Chromebook (using crouton), iPad (using Pythonista), and MacOS (using Anaconda).
 It is meant to be run from the iPython prompt interactively.
+All the modules used are well known and easy to install.
+The list of Python dependencies are:
+* matplotlib
+* numpy
+* Python Standard Library modules: CSV, datetime, os

 # General Steps